botder/mtasa-bootloader/README.md

 This resource has two ACL requests and it will __NOT__ work without these permissions, since they're essential to the functionality.
 This resource needs access to **startResource** and **stopResource** functions to start and stop other resources, respectively.
 You can grant these permissions with the command: `/aclrequest allow bootloader all`

-For administrators to open the GUI configuration panel, they must be granted the permission to use the ACL right `command.bootloader`.
+To allow administrators to open the GUI configuration panel, they must be granted the permission to use the ACL right `command.bootloader`.
 You can do this either by manually editing your ACL.xml __AND__ executing `/reloadacl` on the server or by adding the right to the **Admin** ACL through the admin panel **Resources** tab.

 This resource is meant to be put into your **mtaserver.conf** like this:
 ```xml